netarchivesuite/solrwayback/README.md

 indexed files, so the collection can be extended by adding more WARCs and running the script again.

 For more information about the warc-indexer see: https://github.com/ukwa/webarchive-discovery/wiki/Quick-Start

+### 3) TROUBLESHOOTING
+The SolrWayback log-file is in the folder tomcat-9/logs.
+See solrwayback.log or solrwayback_error.log The Solr log-file is in the folder solr-9/server/logs.
+See solr.log or solr-8983-console.log.

 **How to index on Linux and Mac:**